 Before grounding your generator, you need to make sure the ground is completely dry.
 Never try grounding your generator in wet conditions.

 Ensure your hands are dry, find a dry area on the ground, and shelter the space from any possible moisture.

-Install the copper rod on the floor by sinking it at least 4 feet into the ground using a hammer (8 feet is ideal).
+Install the copper rod on the floor by sinking it at least 8 feet into the ground using a hammer.
 If you dip the rod with more pressure, it should ground far better.